 Step#3: Establishing The Most Essential Metrics.

 The next most crucial step of a strategy is your targeted social media metrics.
-But metrics like followers or likes can’t always tell the whole measure of the brand.
+But metrics like followers or likes can’t always tell the full measure of the brand.
 To think of the number of followers as the truth of the campaign would give you a better picture of engagement metrics.
 You should take a step back to your overall goals and evaluate the social parameters associated with them.

 A huge fan following and friendly content are not doubted great.
 But to build a long-lasting relationship on social, here are the few other things you should also consider: